-The Information Regulator has published the draft POPI Regulations (or the draft POPIA Regulations) and invited people to comment on them by 7 November 2017.
+The Information Regulator has published the draft POPI regulations (or POPIA regulations as some people call them) and invited people to comment on them by 7 November 2017.
+The regulator has held public consultations on the regulations and is now in the process of reviewing the comments submitted to it and we are now waiting for the next version of the regulations to be published.
 In this article, we’ll summarise them, enable you to download them and help you decide what action to take.

 The Information Regulator’s draft POPI regulations

 Well done to the regulator – they are making steady progress towards the effective implementation of the POPI Act.
 For those who were hoping that these POPI regulations were going to provide practical guidance on how to comply with POPIA, I’m afraid you will be disappointed.
 They are only five pages long (plus 26 pages of example forms).
 These regulations are largely administrative in nature and do not help organisations to interpret POPIA or make it easier for them to comply.
 There are no clear controls and the accountability is still left with the responsible party to apply the conditions to their circumstances.
 This is very much in line with what we have been saying for years – the regulations are not going to substantially change what you must comply with.